IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/new-year2017.md

 ### Objectives and partners

-We have made the choice of base our prestations on formation and conseil's poles.
-We have reached our objectives by end in year by the creation of new partnership, for example of [3W Academy](https://3wa.fr/ "3W Academy") and [INSEEC](https://www.inseec-digital.com/ "INSEEC") group.
+We had the opportunity to make some beautiful meetings which succeed on new partnerships in teaching skills's field, like [3W Academy](https://3wa.fr/ "3W Academy") and [INSEEC](https://www.inseec-digital.com/ "INSEEC") group.
-Indeed, our recently partnerships offer for this year some courses integrating web developement, and we have been able to train students.
+We step in trainings with the objective of teaching the "web developer"'s profession, particulary the desire to share our passion.
+We are very happy about that and we hope we have created some vocations ;)

 It was important to us to thanks our partnership of their trust and wish them a happy New Year.

 ### New premises

-We changed of premises and finished our installation in a new work space, which match more with our needs's company.
+We changed of premises and finished our installation in a new work space, which match more with our philosphy and needs's company.
 We are now located at :
 109 Rue Francis de Pressensé, Batiment 9G
 69100 Villeurbanne